sdcst-2025/003-basic-input-nlwolsey/README.md

 **Note: Today you will be using Github Desktop to clone the repository to your local computer, and then commit all of the files at once**

 ##### Task 1
-Ask the user for their name and their email address.\
+Ask the user for their name and their email address.
-Display the output back to the user in the following format:\
+Display the output back to the user in the following format:
-You will need to use the .strip() method for this assignment.
-Be aware of your punctuation!
 ```
 Your name is Joe Lunchbox, and your email is joe@koolsandwiches.org.
 ```
 (2 points)

 ##### Task 2
-Find the volume of a sphere.\
+Find the volume of a sphere.
-You will ask the user to enter the radius of the sphere.\
+You will ask the user to enter the radius of the sphere.
-Calculate the Volume and then display the result to the user.\
+Calculate the Volume and then display the result to the user.
-You will need to import the *math* module in order to use *math.pi*\
-Don't remember the formula for the volume of a sphere?
+You will need to import the *math* module in order to use *math.pi* Don't remember the formula for the volume of a sphere?
 You may need to look it up.
 (2 points)

 #### Task 3
-Solve a two step algebra equation.\
+Solve a two step algebra equation.
-Two steps equations are in the format *ax + b = c*\
+Two steps equations are in the format *ax + b = c*
-You will ask the user to enter in all 3 variables: a, b and c\
-You will need to display the solution for the equation (2 points)
+You will ask the user to enter in all 3 variables: a, b and c You will need to display the solution for the equation (2 points)

 #### Task 4
-Find the surface area of a cone given the height and the radius.\
-You will need to ask the user to enter in both variables, and will need to use the Pythagorean relationship to find the slant height.
+Find the surface area of a cone given the height and the radius You will need to ask the user to enter in both variables, and will need to use the Pythagorean relationship to find the slant height.
 (2 points)

 #### Task 5
-Find the radius of a sphere if you are given the volume.\
+Find the radius of a sphere if you are given the volume.
-This is similar to task 2, but is the reverse!\
+This is similar to task 2, but is the reverse!
 (2 points)